The 200 Greatest Songs By 21st Century Women+ (80-61)

 Jill Scott, "Golden" (2004)

 Best known for popularizing a more mature, unhurried strain of R&B, Jill Scott has always sung lyrics that matter.
 With the self-empowerment anthem "Golden," Scott sings about finding her "freedom," then putting it around her neck, in her car, in the way she walks, and even (most obviously and boldly) in her songs.
-The simplicity of this image and the jazzy minimalism of the beats built around it make an enduring foundation for the main attraction here: Scott's soulful, round behemoth of a voice. —Isabel Zacharias (OPB)
+The simplicity of this image and the jazzy minimalism of the beats built around it make an enduring foundation for the main attraction here: Scott's soulful, round behemoth of a voice. —Isabel Zacharias (opbmusic.org)

 74.